equinor/septic-config-generator/docs/Howto_SCG.md

   [MiniJinja's behaviour](https://docs.rs/minijinja/latest/minijinja/syntax/index.html#trailing-newlines).
 - `verifycontent` (boolean, default: true): Whether to report differences from an already existing rendered file.
 Will ask before replacing with the new content.
 Set to `false` to overwrite existing file without checking for changes.
+- `drawio` (optional list of `drawio` structs) Contains a list of .drawio files to extract coordinates from and convert to png.
 - `counters` (optional list of `counter` structs): Contains a list of global auto-incrementing counter functions.
 - `sources` (list of `source` structs): Contains a list of source file configurations.
 - `layout` (list of `template` structs): Contains a list of templates in the order they should be rendered.

 All file names and paths are relative to the location of the configuration file.

+#### Drawio

+_(Added in v2.13)_

+OBS: for prerequisites and .drawio info, See [scg drawio](#scg-drawio) section

+The `drawio` struct allows you to automate processing of `.drawio` diagram files as part of your configuration workflow.
+For each entry, SCG can perform two main functions:

+- **Convert the `.drawio` file to a PNG image**: This is useful for generating graphical backgrounds for displaygroups.
+- **Extract coordinates and element information from the `.drawio` file to a CSV file**: This enables you to use the positions and properties of diagram elements in your configuration or templates, for example to place GUI elements accurately.

+This makes it easy to keep your graphics and coordinate data in sync with your diagrams, and to integrate diagram information directly into your config generation process.

+The structure has the following fields:

+- `input` (string, required): The path to the input `.drawio` file.
+- `pngoutput` (string, optional): The path to the output `.png` file.
+If not provided, the output file will have the same name as the input file but with a `.png` extension.
+- `csvoutput` (string, optional): The path to the output `.csv` file.
+If not provided, the output file will have the same name as the input file but with a `_coords.csv` suffix.

 #### Counters